markwisdomreeves/1-react-styled-conponent-website/README.md

-## Welcome to my Responsive React Website
+## Responsive React Website
+### This is a Responsive React Website of a local Bank.
-### This Website was built with Styled-Component and React Router.
+### This website was built with React.js, React-Router and Styled-Component.